Last updated on March 11th, 2018

 10 Interesting facts about Victoria Falls

-25. The largest waterfall in the world, Victoria Falls, is located on the Zambezi River.
-It is the world’s only waterfall that is wider than a kilometer and has a height of more than one hundred meters.
+25. One of the largest waterfalls in the world, Victoria Falls, is located on the Zambezi River.
+It is wider than a kilometer and has a height of more than one hundred meters.

 26. The noise of Victoria Falls can be heard from a distance of 40 kilometers.